-Using the WordPress twentyseventeen base theme as a starting point, and as with every site I build, the layout was then customised at code level, adding and adjusting the HTML, CSS and PHP to get the right result.
-Training was provided using videos that created showing Angela and Craig how they could add new workshops to their own site.
+Using the WordPress twenty seventeen base theme as a starting point, and as with every site I build, the layout was then customised at the code level, adding and adjusting the HTML, CSS and PHP to get the right result.
+The training was provided using videos that were created showing Angela and Craig how they could add new workshops to their own site.

 I really appreciate a clear cut brief and with this project that's exactly what I got.
 As the dark nights draw in and their seasonal workshops for festive dining have started appearing on the site, I can only see them getting busier in the new year.
 All this talk of food is making me hungry!

 Guilty Pleasures - A new website for the Kings Arms Pub.

 It was a bit of a guilty pleasure to create a new website for my favourite local.

 The Kings Arms in Salford is not only a pub but also a theatre & music venue so they are a very creative bunch of guys and gave me a lot of freedom with the new website design.
 The new King's Arms site needed to be made responsive and have an updated calendar system - a way of organising all the various types of events they put on there.

 The original site also had some illustration, so it was fun to build on that quite literally and draw the venue itself.
 There's also a little bit of script underneath that turns day into night, depending on the time that you visit the website.
 If you're in Manchester, don't just visit the website, visit the pub too - they have a great cider on tap!

 WordPress Training.
 5 top tips for working with this powerful website platform.